 Travelling Around Colombia

-Some of the regions are mountainous so bus journeys can be windy.
-Medellin has a good transport system with a metro service and Bogota is connected by good bus routes.
-MarSol runs shuttle service along the Caribbean coast.
-Flights operate to the Caribbean island of San Andres.
+Medellin has a good transport system with a metro service and Bogota is also connected by good bus routes.
+If you are going to the islands flights operate to the Caribbean island of San Andres.
 The Pacific coast is more challenging to get to with some areas only accessible by boat and plane.

 To hire a car we recommend pre-booking car hire with Avis so you can collect your car when you arrive at the airport.

-Bogota – Taxis cost approx. 30,000 pesos for the 40 minute journey or take the local bus to Calle 19 or Carrera 10 which runs until 10pm.
+Bogota – Taxis cost approx £8 from El Dorado International Airport for the 15 minute journey.
+The TransMilenio (the bus) costs £1 to Calle 19 or Carrera 10 and runs every 5 minutes until approximately 10pm.

 Feel more confident with someone waiting for you at the airport when you pre-book a transfer with Hoppa, a reliable and safe service for solo females.